Anyone can become homeless, it damages individuals, affects families and communities, we believe in most cases homelessness can be prevented.

 About Hessle Dog Rescue

 Hessle Dog Rescue Services was established in May 1988 by 4 founding members.
+Those members were Howard & Jill Williams and Sam & Sheila Morris.
 It is now run by an executive committee of 8 trustees.
-Hessle Dog Rescue Service currently has over 150 members including a growing number of junior members all under the age of 18.
+Hessle Dog Rescue Service currently has over 150 members throughout the UK.